About Curious Soul Philosophy

-Monica Vilhauer, Ph.D. is a college professor and academic author.
-After earning her B.A. in philosophy at Lewis & Clark College in Portland, OR, and then her Ph.D. at the New School for Social Research in New York, she went on to teach philosophy at Roanoke College in Virginia, earning tenure in 2012, and the college's prestigious Exemplary Professional Achievement Award in 2013.
+Monica Vilhauer is a philosophical counselor, educator, and writer.
+After earning her B.A. in philosophy at Lewis & Clark College in Portland, OR and her Ph.D. at the New School for Social Research in New York, she went on to teach philosophy at Roanoke College in Virginia.
+She earned tenure in 2012 and the college's prestigious Exemplary Professional Achievement Award in 2013.
 Monica is also certified in philosophical counseling through the American Philosophical Practitioners Association.
 She now leads philosophy workshops and retreats, and offers one-on-one philosophical counseling for adults.

-Monica's philosophical interests range widely from ethics and social-political philosophy, to the philosophy of dialogue and communication, ancient Greek philosophy, feminist philosophy, existentialism, and the philosophy of nature.
-She is author of a number of articles and a book on the ethical dimensions of dialogue, entitled Gadamer's Ethics of Play: Hermeneutics and the Other.
+Monica's philosophical interests range from ethics and social-political philosophy, to the philosophy of dialogue and communication, ancient Greek philosophy, feminist philosophy, existentialism, and the philosophy of nature.
+She is author of a number of academic articles and a book on the ethical dimensions of dialogue, entitled Gadamer's Ethics of Play: Hermeneutics and the Other (Lexington Books, 2010).

-After teaching college courses for over a decade, Monica is eager to expand the discipline of philosophy beyond the classroom, connect it to lived experience, and make it accessible to a broad audience.
-She created Curious Soul Philosophy in 2015 in order to practice philosophy as a way of life and focus on philosophy's practical value.
+After teaching college courses for over a decade, Monica set out to expand the discipline of philosophy beyond the classroom, connect it to lived experience, and make it accessible to a broad audience.
+She created Curious Soul Philosophy in 2015 — based in Portland, Oregon — in order to develop philosophy as a way of life and focus on philosophy's practical value.